cloudera/cod-examples/phoenix-stock-ticker/README.md

 How to start the StockApp
 ---

-First, make sure you have updated `pom.xml` with your COD database details.
+First, make sure you have updated `pom.xml` with your COD database version information.

 1. Run `mvn clean install` to build your application
 1. `cp config-template.yml config.yml` and replace your connection information